wilkensonio/soccerms/README.md

     when done run command npm run dev, this will run the program using nodemon to keep track of server changes.
     ```

+`P.S. all new changes have to be sent via a new branch, do not push code the the main branch.